Kelp vs Seaweed - What's the Difference? | Doctor Seaweed Blog

-There’s no denying that seaweed is taking the health and food industry by storm – and rightly so.
-Supplementing with seaweed is being increasingly recognised as a natural way to address the nutritional gaps that are increasingly occurring due to the rise in plant-based diets.
-However – not all seaweed is created equal, and understanding and trusting the source of your seaweed is key to ensuring you’re getting the most out of your seaweed products.
+There’s no denying that seaweed is taking the health and wellness industry by storm – and rightly so.
+Supplementing seaweed is being increasingly recognised as a natural way to address the nutritional gaps that are occurring due to the rise in plant-based diets.
+However – not all seaweed is created equal, and understanding and trusting the source of your seaweed is key to ensuring you’re getting the most out of your supplements.

 Seaweed is a general term, encompassing over 10,000 different species.
 A more specific term is marine macroalgae – referring to the ‘large’ algae that grows in the sea.
 Just like land plants, seaweed needs sunlight, carbon dioxide and nutrients to grow – the difference being that it gets these nutrients from the water surrounding it, rather than the earth.
 Depending on the species, seaweed can be all different colours, shapes and flavours.

-The seaweed used in Doctor Seaweed’s Weed & Wonderful® has the Latin name Ascophyllum nodosum, sometimes referred to by more common names such as egg-wrack or knotted-wrack.
+The seaweed used in Doctor Seaweed Supplements has the Latin name Ascophyllum nodosum, sometimes referred to by more common names such as egg-wrack or knotted-wrack.
 It is a species of brown seaweed, with the other two colour groups being red and green – it’s quite easy to spot these varying colour groups around rock pools on the beach.

 Ascophyllum nodosum grows in an area known as the intertidal-zone – this is the area between low and high tide.
 This means that when the tide is low, the seaweed is uncovered, and when the tide is high, it is covered by seawater.
 These extreme conditions, such as going from wet to dry and experiencing different UV levels twice a day, are thought to be one of the reasons why our chosen species of seaweed contains the specific antioxidants and nutrients that it does.